COVID-19: This Is America’s Worst Hotspot

 Another county will take the position of America’s hotspot.
 That has happened many times as the spread of the disease has risen and then fallen from place to place.
 Almost certainly, however, the COVID-19 scar will linger in Lyon County for a very long time.

-Click here to read This Is The State Struggling Most To Vaccinate Residents
+Click here to read This is the City in Every State With the Most COVID-19 Cases